-The number of administrative and technical staff and workers is estimated at 18,000 persons and the anticipated duration of the remaining construction activities is estimated at 240 days.
+The number of administrative and technical staff and workers is 75 persons and the anticipated duration of the remaining construction activities is estimated at 240 days.
+Thus a total of 18,000 Man-days will be needed.

-In total of 55,8.6 ha of land were acquired permanently for the project.
-They include a 100-m width Right Of Way (ROW).
+In total of $55,857,500.00 \text{ m}^2$ of land were acquired permanently for the project.
+They include a 100-m width Right of Way (ROW).
 All the remaining activities will take place within this ROW.
 No further land acquisition is needed.